destinylin0903/restaurant-list/README.md

 ## Features
-+ listing restaurans from restaurants api
++ listing restaurants from restaurants api
 + searching restaurants by restaurants' name
 + clicking into specific restaruant to gain further informaton including description of the restaurants, location, phone number, etc.